lawrennd/snippets/_ml/includes/regression-gradient-descent.md

 \subsection{Steepest Descent}

 \notes{Now that we understand the shape of the error surface from our contour plot, we need an algorithm to find the minimum.
-Gradient descent is one of the most fundamental optimization algorithms in machine learning.
+Gradient descent is one of the most fundamental optimisation algorithms in machine learning.

 The intuition behind gradient descent is simple: imagine you're standing on a hillside in fog and want to reach the bottom.
 Even though you can't see the whole landscape, you can feel the steepest downward slope at your current position.
 By repeatedly taking steps in the steepest downward direction, you'll eventually reach the bottom.

 Mathematically, the gradient points in the direction of steepest ascent, so we move in the negative gradient direction to descend toward the minimum.
 The algorithm works by:

 1. Starting with an initial guess for our parameters
 2. Computing the gradient (slope) of the error function at that point
 3. Taking a small step in the opposite direction of the gradient